mrmxf/opentsg-node/README.md

 pasted into userdata, ensuring the 3 occurrence of \<GITUSER\> are updated to the Gitlab and Github user names that the tokens were generated for.
-It ensures that everything is installed in the ec2 on set up and that the $PATH variable is set up for all users to access the opentpg executable, including non interactive ssh shell users.
+It ensures that everything is installed in the ec2 on set up and that the $PATH variable is set up for all users to access the opentsg executable, including non interactive ssh shell users.

 ```bash